mrh-rafi-18/LLM-Powered-PDF-Processing-Local-RAG-Chatbot/README.md

 *Note: This may take some time depending on your internet speed*

 ### 3. Unzip Project Files
-- Unzip the provided project zip file from the Google Drive folder
+- Install the zip file and unzip it

 ### 4. Open Project in VS Code
 - Launch VS Code